santa croce florence

 santa croce florence mass times

-Mass on weekdays and on the eve of religious or public holidays6 pm
+Mass on weekdays and on the eve of religious or public holidays | 6 pm |

-New Year’s Day (1 January), Epiphany (6 January), Easter, Feast of St. Anthony of Padua (13 June), Assumption (15 August), Feast of St. Francis of Assisi (4 October), All Saints (1 November), Immaculate Conception (8 December), Christmas (24 December), Boxing Day (26 December).
+Mass on religious holidays New Year’s Day (1 January), Epiphany (6 January), Easter, Feast of St. Anthony of Padua (13 June), Assumption (15 August), Feast of St. Francis of Assisi (4 October), All Saints (1 November), Immaculate Conception (8 December), Christmas (24 December), Boxing Day (26 December). | 11 am and 6 pm |

-10-12 am and 4-6 pm
+Confession Daily | 10-12 am and 4-6 pm |

-Recital of the Rosary
+Recital of the Rosary From Monday to Friday | 5.30 pm |

-Prayer in front of Donatello’s Crucifix
+Prayer in front of Donatello’s Crucifix Daily | 15.30 |

 SANTA CROCE SACRISTY